An HR Glossary for HR Terms

 Glossary of Human Resources Management and Employee Benefit Terms

-- Part-time employees are employees who typically work less than 36 hours total each week.
+- Part-time employees typically work less than 36 hours total each week.

 - Seasonal employees may still be considered part-time, even if they work 40 hours per week, because of the temporary nature of their position.

-- Part-time employees generally do not receive employee benefits and employers are not typically required to provide benefits for part-time employees, although companies are increasingly offering benefits to their part-time workers.
+- Part-time employees generally do not receive employee benefits.
+Employers are not typically required to provide benefits for part-time employees, although companies are increasingly offering benefits to their part-time workers.

 - These employees are under contract to provide a specified good or service to individuals, companies, or corporations.